-Each of these astronomical instruments at Jaipur Jantar Mantar is made from locally available stone and marble (for which Jaipur is very famous), in huge structures, which is one of the main the reasons for the accuracy of the instruments.
+Each of these astronomical instruments at Jaipur Astronomical Observation Center is made from locally available stone and marble (for which Jaipur is very famous), in huge structures.
+This is one of the main the reasons for the accuracy of the instruments.
 Each instrument has an astronomical scale, which is generally on the inner side of the marble lining.

-What are the Visiting timings at Jaipur Jantar Mantar?
+What are the Visiting Hours at Jaipur Jantar Mantar?

 Jaipur Jantar Mantar is open to tourists / visitors from 9.00 a.m.
 4.30 p.m.

-How much is the entry fee at the Jaipur Jantar Mantar?
+How Much is the Entry Fee at Jaipur Jantar Mantar?

 As at the time of writing, the entry fee to the Jaipur Jantar Mantar is INR 15 for Indian students and INR 100 for foreign students.
 For non-students, the entry fee is INR 40 for Indians and INR 200 for foreigners.